 There are several car hire companies who cater for younger drivers, some from as young as 18 years old, but often there are additional factors that you need to take into consideration.

-Many companies will only hire cars to people who have held a full licence (with no major endorsements) for a year - sometimes two - so it is important that you can satisfy this requirement even if the company is willing to hire a car to you.
+Many companies will only hire cars to people who have held a full licence (with no major endorsements) for a year - sometimes two - so it is important that you do not accept a hire car unless you can satisfy their requirements.
 If you show up at the car hire desk and your licence is not suitable then you run the risk of having paid for a car you can't use.

 If you are aged under 25 - or under 30 if you are hiring a large or more luxury vehicle, there are likely to be Young Driver Fees.
 These can vary between car hire companies and some may not include them within their quote.
 Here at MoneyMaxim, we aim to provide as clear a quote as possible and if you run a car hire quote with us then all Young Driver Fees are included as standard.